December 30, 2024

 • Positive feedback effects that intensify CO2 -induced warming.
 This is the direction of the Intergovernmental Panel on Climate Change and the topic of the next chapter.

-• Other causes such as hours of sunshine or cloud albedo.
-This is the topic of the next but one chapter
+• Other causes such as cloud albedo.
+This is the subject of the next but one chapter

 • Random fluctuations.
-In view of the chaotic nature of weather events, randomness is often invoked.
-We will leave this open in this paper.
+In view of the chaotic nature of weather events, chance is often used.
+This possibility remains open in the context of this paper.

-4. Positive feedback leads to — catastrophic? — consequences
+4. feedback leads to — catastrophic? — consequences

 The maximum possible climate sensitivity in the previous chapter, i.e. temperature increase with a doubling of the CO2 concentration, is 0.8°C, under real conditions rather 0.5°C.

-It was clear early on that such low climate sensitivity could not seriously worry anyone in the world.
+It was clear early on in climate research that such low climate sensitivity could not seriously worry anyone in the world.
 In addition, the measured global warming is greater than predicted by the radiative transfer equation.

-This is why feedbacks were brought into play; the most prominent publication in this context was by James Hansen et al. in 1984: “Climate Sensitivity: Analysis of Feedback Mechanisms“.
-It was James Hansen who significantly influenced US climate policy with his appearance before the US Senate in 1988.
+This is why feedbacks were brought into play; the most prominent publication in this context was by James Hansen et al. in 1984: “Climate Sensitivity: Analysis of Feedback Mechanisms”[26] (Climate Sensitivity: Analysis of Feedback Mechanisms).
+It was James Hansen who significantly influenced US climate policy with his appearance before the US Senate in 1988[27] .
+Prof. Levermann made a similar argument at a hearing of the German Bundestag’s Environment Committee[28] , claiming that the temperature would rise by 3°C due to feedback.

 The high sensitivities published by the IPCC for a doubling of the CO2 concentration between 1.5°C and 4.5°C arose with the help of the feedback mechanisms.